zs-zhuang/Supreme-Court-Case-Analytics/readme.md

 ### **Script: download_SCDB.ipynb**
 **Data Used:** The CSV files associated with SCDB provided at [SCDB Data](https://scdb.la.psu.edu/data/)
 **Purpose:** This script will download SCDB as 8 separate CSV files.
 It includes both case- and justice-centered data.
-Each case includes data organized by citations, dockets, issues, and issues including split vote.
+Each case includes data organized by citations, dockets, issues with and without split votes.
 Each CSV file is stored in a separate directory inside the `data` directory with self-explanatory file names.

 ---